Leahmemo/alx-pre_course/README.md

-My first Readme is very informative
+My first Readme has been edited